shakeel-data/AWS-data-streaming-pipeline/README.md

 - VPC & VPC Endpoints – For private, secure communication between services like MSK and S3 without internet access.
 - DBeaver – SQL client for database management and table creation.

+## ✅ 🔄 Conclusion & Next Steps
+This project demonstrates the successful creation of a real-time data streaming pipeline using AWS services and open-source technologies like Apache Kafka and Debezium.
+We showcased how change data capture (CDC) events from a SQL Server database hosted on Amazon RDS can be captured and streamed into Amazon S3 through an Apache Kafka topic managed by Amazon MSK and MSK Connect.
+This pipeline enables near real-time data ingestion, making it highly suitable for use cases like data lakes, analytics, reporting, or backup systems.
+By decoupling the source (RDS) and the destination (S3), it allows for scalability, fault tolerance, and flexibility in enterprise data architectures.
+This helped build a strong understanding of how to design, configure, and troubleshoot a cloud-native streaming architecture using AWS.

+### 📌 Key Takeaways:
+- Gained hands-on experience with Debezium Source and S3 Sink connectors.
+- Learned to handle secure role-based access using IAM and networking via VPC endpoints.
+- Observed real-time data movement from SQL Server to S3, validating end-to-end functionality.

+### 🚀 What’s Next:
+- Add ETL/ELT logic using AWS Glue, Kinesis, or Lambda for real-time transformation.
+- Query S3-stored data using Amazon Athena and visualize results with QuickSight.
+- Explore schema registry, error handling, and DLQs (Dead Letter Queues) for production-grade pipelines.